Morribyte/VMTranslator/README.md

 RAM[SP] ← RAM[addr]
 SP++
 ```
-@i      // address the segment index at [i]
+@i      // Address segment index at [i]
-D=A     // Place the index at [i] into D.
+D=A     // Pushes A into the data register
-@LCL    // Address the local label.
+@LCL    // Addresses the LCL segment
-D=D+M   // Add D+M and store it in D for LCL+i
+A=D+M   // Adds i to LCL
-@R13    // Address R13 for storing D.
+D=M     // Store RAM[base_addr+index]
-D=M     // Store LCL+i into M
+@SP     // Address the stackpointer
-@SP     // Addresses the stack pointer
+AM=M+1  // Increments stack pointer and update A to new value
-AM=M+1  // Increments Stack Pointer and update A to new value.
+A=A-1   // Moves at to the top of the stack (SP-1)
-A=A-1   //
+D=M     // push value of register segment_base+base_addr onto stack.